codemagic-ci-cd/codemagic-docs/content/configuration/access-private-git-submodules.md

    * Create an environment variable that ends with __SSH_KEY_ e.g. MODULE_SSH_KEY, and add to a group.
 Make sure to mark the **Secure** checkbox which will encrypt the value of the environment variable.
    * Import the environment variable group as described[here](../variables/environment-variable-groups/)

-Then, make sure to mark the Secure checkbox which will encrypt the contents of the private key file.
-In order to do that,

 All environment variables whose name has the suffix `_SSH_KEY` will be automatically added to the SSH agent and will be ready for use during the whole build process.
 Check the `Fetching app sources` step in build logs to verify that the key has been successfully added to the SSH agent.

 {{<notebox>}}